 You must change your password as soon as you suspect that it could be known to third parties.

 These programs manage a user's different passwords.
 Access is protected by a master password.
-This password must be very strong: if it is stolen, unauthorised third parties will gain access to all passwords stored in the password safe.
+This password must be very strong: if it is stolen, unauthorised third parties will gain access to all passwords stored in the password manager.

 Do not let anyone look over your shoulder